donejs/donejs/docs/guide.md

 The __donejs__ command supports deploying your assets to [AWS S3](http://aws.amazon.com/s3/) and [Divshot](https://divshot.com/).
 For this example we'll use Divshot to create a free account to deploy our Place My Order content.

-After you've created a free account use the [divshot-cli](https://www.npmjs.com/package/divshot-cli#login) tool to login to your account which will generate a credentials key file.

-Next edit your package.json to add Divshot as a deployment target:
+After you've created a free account, next edit your package.json to add Divshot as a deployment target:

 ```json
 {